Title and statement of responsibility area

 In 2000, Saskatchewan Conference went from 10 presbyteries to 7, with each adopting a new name.
 Most pastoral charges from Regina Presbytery became part of the new Wascana Presbytery.

-Most records in the fonds were likely transferred to the archives between 1925 and 1986.
-Their original provenance is unclear, though administrative and committee records may have come directly from presbytery secretaries, committee members, delegates or other associated individuals.
+Most records in the fonds were likely transferred to the archives between 1925 and 1986, with later additions brought in between ca.1990 and 2011.
+Original provenance is unclear, though administrative and committee records may have come directly from presbytery secretaries, committee members, delegates or other associated individuals.

 From 1925 through to 1982, the official repository for Conference, Presbytery and local records of the United Church in Saskatchewan was at St. Andrew’s College (Saskatoon).
 In 1982, the Conference signed an agreement to house their records with the Saskatchewan Archives Board (later Provincial Archives of Saskatchewan), while still retaining ownership and management responsibilities.
 The collections were gradually relocated and continue to be stored with the Provincial Archives, to the present day.